lisp-advocates/interview-questions/template.md

 #### Do you host your own content?
 Do you use Common Lisp to host your content or website?
 What is your web stack?

+## Networking

+#### Do you work with any other Common Lisp companies?
+Which Common Lisp companies would you like to work with?

+#### Which Common Lisp companies or individuals would you like to see interviewed?

 # Future